SuryakantKulkarni/100-Days-Of-DevOps-KodeKloud-Challenge-Series/Tasks/Day-47.md

 ls /python_app/src/
 ```
 #### Explanation:
-Checks dependencies and source files.
+These commands checks dependencies and source files.
 We run this to confirm required files exist.

 ### Step 3: Create Dockerfile
 ```bash